-Nintex has today announced the general availability in of its Workflow Cloud solution in Australia and New Zealand, through a Microsoft Azure data centre in Victoria, Australia.
+Nintex has today announced the general availability in of its Workflow Cloud solution in Australia and New Zealand, through a Microsoft Azure data center in Victoria, Australia.

 The process management and automation company says the new availability of the Workflow Cloud was born from widespread customer demand for cloud-based workflows, and will allow customers from both countries to leverage its automation capabilities.

-The availability of the solution through a localised Australian data centre, says Nintex, means data privacy and regional requirements can be easily met whether used in Australia or New Zealand.
+The availability of the solution through a localised Australian data center, says Nintex, means data privacy and regional requirements can be easily met whether used in Australia or New Zealand.

 "Digital transformation is at the core of most businesses in the region and spurred on further by the rapid change brought about by COVID-19,” says Nintex vice president of sales for APAC Christian Lucarelli.